FiachraCI/fiachra-holland-portfolio-site/README.md

 * [Medium Device](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/Ipad%20Wireframe.png?raw=true)
 * [Large Device](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/Desktop%20Wireframe.png?raw=true)

-# Design
+# **Design**

-### Colour Scheme
+### **Colour Scheme**

-The colour scheme was based around the colours found in [this]() hex pallete.
+The colour scheme was based around [this](https://github.com/FiachraCI/fiachra-holland-portfolio-site/blob/master/wireframes/Colour-hex.pdf) hex pallete.
+The white sections of the site ie the paragraphs etc are an off white rather that pure white, this was decided upon to avoid a stark contrast between the elements.

-### Typography
+### **Typography**

 Three fonts were used in the construction of the site.
 The fonts - Lobster, Poppins and Quattrocento were taken from Google Fonts.
 Lobster was used only for the navbar logo portion to make it unique, Poppins was used for heading and buttons, and Quattrocento was used for paragraphs.

-### Images
+### **Images**

 Background images and  the project sections thumbnails were taken from [Unsplash](https://unsplash.com/) (credited below in the credits sections).
 The background images were specifically selected as the aim was to subliminally suggest that the site owner is unique, the backgroud images in both the _landing_ & _about_ section feature a single leaf and tree respectively that stand out from the images surroundings.
+The background images have an opaque overlay on top of them.
+This was done to make sure the user was not distracted from the main content of the respective sections.

-# Features
+# **Features**

 ### **Existing Features**

-After consideration of the expected users, and that these users are likely to be working in an office enviornment, the decision was made not to include any audio files in the site as this has the potential to distrupt others around them resulting in a potentially poor user experience.
+After consideration of the expected users, and that these users are likely to be working in an office enviornment, the decision was made not to include any audio or video files in the site as this has the potential to distrupt others around them resulting in a potentially poor user experience.

 The website has the following features, listed in order of appearance - left to right & top to bottom respectively on the website.